 How Is DOT-Recordable Accident Information Used?

-The US DOT wants to ensure that the roadways are safe, and this information will be used to determine whether or not a motor carrier is doing their part to ensure roadway safety.
-The FMCSA will take the number of DOT-recordable incidents the motor carrier has been involved in, multiply that number that one million, and then divide that number by the number of miles driven by the motor carrier in the past 12 months.
+The US DOT wants to ensure that the roadways are safe, and this information will be used to determine whether or not a motor carrier is doing its part to ensure roadway safety.
+The FMCSA will take the number of DOT-recordable incidents the motor carrier has been involved in, multiply that number by one million, and then divide that number by the number of miles driven by the motor carrier in the past 12 months.
 The resulting number will be the carrier’s safety rating.

 This safety rating is only one of six factors that the FMCSA uses to determine a motor carrier’s Safety Fitness Determination (SFD).
 However, motor carriers with a safety rating of more than 1.5 accidents per one million miles will receive an “unsatisfactory” rating.
 Carriers that receive an overall “unsatisfactory” SFD can face serious penalties if they do not take corrective actions.
-If you or a loved one was injured in an accident caused by a negligent truck driver or company, speak with a qualified Santa Ana truck accident attorney at Callahan & Blaine to learn more about your legal options.